Printmaking Coordinator: Professor Kimberly Anderson Ritchie

 - Never leave hot plate unattended while in use.

-- Always double check to make sure that the hot plate is turned OFF.
+- Always double check to make sure that the hot plate is turned OFF when finished and when leaving the studio.

-- Cut only appropriate materials (Mat boards, Zinc and uvex plates).
+- Cut only appropriate materials (Zinc and metal plates).

 - Keep hands and loose clothing always from cutting edge.